Browse the different types of credit cards and find the one ideal for you.

 Debit card allow you to use all the functionality of a credit card although use the funds in your bank account as opposed to borrowing money from a provider.
 These can be perfect if you are trying to not get into debt because you can only spend the money you have in your account, and you still have the access to make online purchases.
 Take care not to spend more than what’s in your savings account – if you do so, you will go into overdraft, and be hit instantly with a generally harsh two figure fee.

-If you run a business and use a credit card you may as well get the best interest rate and earn as many frequent flyer points as possible!
+If you run a business and use a credit card you may as well get the most valuable interest rate and earn as many frequent flyer points as possible!

 Standard credit cards